Images

 Attention

-Data Central supports images in .fits formats.
-Note, these data files can technically have any file name, as long as they are correctly matching in your metadata files (see below).
-However, we strongly suggest using sensible file names that describe the facility, band, survey and region.
+Data Central supports images in .fits format only.
+Note, these data files can have any file name, as long as they are correctly matched in your metadata files (see below).
+We strongly suggest using sensible file names that describe the facility, band, survey and region.

 Metadata

 The following file structure should be adopted.
 A top-level <survey> directory should contain a single directory per <datarelease>.
-Both directories should have metadata files described below which will populate the Schema Browser.
+Please follow the directory format indicated below.
+The metadata files will populate the Schema Browser.

 └── imaging/